 - Verify that the number of PTP Relay Instances (hops) between the Grandmaster PTP Instance and any given PTP End Instance is within the limit prescribed by an external sync tree management entity;

 - Verify per PTP link that the value of meanLinkDelay (see IEEE Std 802.1AS2020, 14.16.6) is less than or equal to meanLinkDelayThresh (see IEEE Std 802.1AS2020, 14.16.7 and IEEE Std 802.1AS2020 Table 11-1) value to detect, e.g., an anomaly in propagation delay;

-The sync tree must have the following properties to ensure consistent protocol behaviour and time synchronization:
+The sync tree needs to have the following properties to ensure consistent protocol behaviour and time synchronisation:

 - The desiredState of all PTP Ports of the Grandmaster PTP Instance is set to MasterPort;

 - The desiredState of exactly one PTP Port of all the other PTP Instances is set to SlavePort;